artillery/node-artillery-async/README.md

 - **Async's API is difficult.** Async provides 60+ oddly-named functions with overlapping functionality.
 ArtilleryAsync is six functions and that's all we've needed after writing 100,000+ lines of JavaScript over four years.
 - **Async is inconsistent.** Sometimes Async calls callbacks synchronously and sometimes it doesn't.
 ArtilleryAsync does things synchronously when possible.
 Yes, this means you might overflow the call stack, but ArtilleryAsync provides the _choice_ of when to use `process.nextTick()` or `setImmediate()`.
-- **Async's implementation is unwieldily.** We had a lot of difficulty when we tried to debug async.
+- **Async's implementation is unwieldy.** We had a lot of difficulty when we tried to debug async.
 ArtilleryAsync's implementation is only 105 lines of CoffeeScript.

 ## Contents